Water Damage Restoration Guide On Water Removal & Flood Recovery

 Mold Growth Poses a Health Risk

 Some kinds of mold produce spores that are toxic to humans and cause serious illness.
 Identify hidden areas of moisture and dry them out.
-Mold on those surfaces can be killed with bleach and removed.
+Mold on those surfaces may be killed with bleach and removed.
 Any moisture left untreated provides a hospitable environment for mold growth.
 When it comes to mold, the smartest thing to do is to contact a professional mold removal and remediation company.
 You should never try to remove mold yourself.

 Home Values May Drop